pedrohsduarte/gourmand-cli/README.md

 - **Command Pattern**: Used Picocli for robust CLI handling
 - **Rich Domain Model**: Implemented strong domain types for better validation and type safety
 - **CLI instead of REST**: Chose CLI for simplicity and ease of use
+- **No External Database**: Avoided external dependencies for portability and simplicity

 ## Assumptions 📝